Photo by HQuality / Shutterstock.com

 Almost every resource you have, from physical possessions to money, is renewable.
 The amount of time you have on this planet, however, is finite.
 Once used, it can never be replaced.

 This doesn’t mean you should never spend money.
-If those clothes are all that important to you, by all means, buy them.
+If those clothes are all that important to you, buy them.
 But if it’s really not going to make you that much happier, don’t.
 Think of it this way: If you can live on $150 a day, every time you forgo spending $150, you get one day closer to financial independence.

 8. Always consider opportunity cost